qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

     >>> np.allclose(res1, res3)
     False

-The ``seeds`` parameter can either be an integer or numpy SeedSequence, which will then be used to create seeds for each trajectories.
-Or a list of interger/SeedSequence with one seed for each trajectories.
+The ``seeds`` parameter can either be an integer or a numpy ``SeedSequence``, which will then be used to create seeds for each trajectory.
+Alternatively it may be a list of intergers or ``SeedSequence``s with one seed for each trajectories.
 Seeds available in the result object can be used to redo the same evolution: